 There is a deep connection for the wife after having sex, but for the husband, there is so much more happening.
 Usually, men feel the most loved after being physically loved by their spouse.
 Especially if their love language is physical touch.
 If you want to learn more about love languages here is a great book: The Five Love Languages by Gary Chapman.

 Therefore, it’s unhealthy for relationships when women use sex as a tool to get what they want or to punish their husbands.
 When that kind of behavior is happening, there is no real underlying connection to each other.
 There is no understanding of what that truly feels like for your spouse.
 Continuous rejection of sexual intimacy in marriage makes your spouse feel unwanted and unloved.
 Sex is meant to be something that pulls you together, not as a manipulation tool.

 If you continually reject your spouse when it comes to sex, there will be major issues in your marriage.
 Rejecting being physically intimate with your spouse tells them that you do not desire them and do not want to be with them.
 On the other hand, when sex is made a priority, both you and your spouse will feel more loved.
 I dare you to try to make love to your spouse today!

 Sexual intimacy is such a gift in marriage.
-It shouldn’t be viewed as merely sex.
-When you and your spouse put sexual intimacy higher on the ladder in your marriage, you will both be happier and healthier.
+It shouldn’t be viewed just as sex.
+When you and your spouse put lovemaking higher on the ladder in your marriage, you will both be happier and healthier.
 What is stopping you from doing that today?
 Maybe sit your spouse down and have an open conversation about your sex life today!